mjoblin/netdumplings/docs/pages/api.rst

 .. automodule:: netdumplings

+There are three main classes in the netdumplings API:

-You subclass the :class:`DumplingChef` class to write dumpling chefs.
-When writing dumpling eaters in Python, you can subclass :class:`DumplingEater`.
+* You subclass :class:`DumplingChef` to write dumpling chefs.
+* You subclass :class:`DumplingEater` to write dumpling eaters.

-:class:`Dumpling` objects are passed to the ``on_dumpling()`` handler of Python DumplingEaters.
+* :class:`Dumpling` instances are passed to the ``on_dumpling()`` handler of Python dumpling eaters.

 DumplingChef
 ^^^^^^^^^^^^